-Nursery Schools were set up originally with an age range of 3-5.
-If nursery schools would like to admit 2 year olds onto the school roll, there is a DfE process to follow, including consultation with relevant parties.
+Nursery Schools were set up originally with an age range of 3-5, however, there is much to be gained in terms of children's outcomes if funded two year olds also take up a place.
+If nursery schools would like to admit 2 year olds onto the nursery school roll, there is a DfE process to follow, including consultation with relevant parties.
 Please see DfE guidance on school organisation for further information.